-For the first nine months of 2017, BHGE income tax expense was \$122 million compared to income tax expense of \$132 million in the first nine months of 2016.
-The \$10 million net decrease in tax expense is due to a decrease in income before taxes offset by valuation allowances recorded against BHGE's share of U.S. net operating losses and other tax assets, including foreign tax credit carryforwards.
+For the nine months ended September 30, 2017, BHGE LLC income tax expense was \$125 million compared to income tax expense of \$132 million in the first nine months of 2016.
+The \$7 million net decrease in tax expense is due to a decrease in income before taxes, including U.S. losses incurred in the current quarter that BHGE LLC is not able to benefit as those losses are passed through to our member.
 The positive impact of foreign tax rates lower than the U.S. rate of 35% is offset by adjustments to prior estimates, increased valuation allowances and withholding taxes.
 The prior year nine months reflects 100% of the taxes associated with U.S. and non-U.S. earnings of the historic GE O&G business.